MohitAswani/NodeJS/30_GraphQL/README.md

 ## Validation :

 * To validate the user input we use validator function which is what express-validator used as well.

+## File upload :

+* To upload file we add a normal put route which stores the image on the server and then returns the name of the file to graphql query.

+* And then redirects to the rest of the graphql request to store the information.